 Can I send you my product in exchange for content creation?

-Please note that I do not accept samples since I can only guarantee posts for paid sponsors.
+I do not accept samples or products in exchange for content creation.
 I only post about products that I genuinely enjoy and that I feel align with my audience and interests.